bogadrian/gatsby-final/src/posts/oct-2020/authenticaton-handler.md

 So, you check on back-end if the password was changed.

-This happens with a query hook on Model itself.
+This happens with a static method on the Model itself.

-Here you have the hook:
+Here you have the method:

 <br>